 Royalty reporting and invoicing are complicated and time consuming – both for the platforms and the rights holders.
 This burden is especially heavy for independent companies with limited administrative resources.
 It also leaves a lot of room for human and machine errors.

 Today’s global VOD-market is strongly dominated by a handful of gigantic and highly centralized companies.
 They have full control of content promotion and visibility at their virtual stores and strongly prioritize the most current commercial mainstream fare from major studios, leaving more edgy, independent, classic, foreign language and other niche content lagging behind

 Can Blockchain-Video-On-Demand fix these problems?

-CINEZEN is a decentralized peer-to-peer (P2P) marketplace, which employs blockchain technology to revolutionize online film distribution:
+CINEZEN is a decentralized peer-to-peer (P2P) marketplace, which employs DLT to revolutionize online film distribution:

 Any user can buy or rent films from any rightsholder which joins the marketplace.
 The rightsholder’s share of the revenue is paid by user directly to the rightsholder’s wallet.

 Every store can sell or rent any film available at the marketplace, according to the basic terms of the smart contract defined by the rightsholder.

 Any user can enter any store and select those which suit them best.
 The store’s share of the revenues is paid to them automatically by the smart contract.
 Any user can start his or her own store.